infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `settingschanged` Fires after settings are changed in some way.
 - `scrollstart` Fires when data-grid reaches the topmost row.
 - `scrollend` Fires when data-grid reaches the bottommost row.
-- `redrawn` Fires after redraw the data grid.
+- `afterrendered` Fires after rendered the data grid.

 ## Methods